Beers that Belong

 Where is the brewery?

-We have a cluster of old barns nestled amidst centuries old priory ruins (believed to be from 1130’s).
+We have a cluster of old barns nestled amidst centuries-old priory ruins (believed to be from the 1130s).
 We’re on the Nar Valley pilgrim trail that stretches over 30 miles, traversing medieval market towns, agricultural landscapes and ancient woodlands.
-For day trippers coming from the capital a train takes 90 minutes from Kings Cross to Kings Lynn with a 10 minute cab ride to and from the station.
+For day-trippers coming from the capital, a train takes 90 minutes from Kings Cross to Kings Lynn with a 10-minute cab ride to and from the station.
 If you’re feeling adventurous pack a bike and cycle over from the station or better yet drive with friends and stay at one of the many BnB’s nearby.
-We are hoping we become a place you seek out to come have a beer with us, see some of the other breweries and attractions in the region and, for lack of a better phrase ‘slow down and stay a while’.
+We are hoping we become a place you seek out to come have a beer with us, see some of the other breweries and attractions in the region and, for lack of a better phrase ‘slow down and stay awhile’.

 I am a Southern man and I ‘belong’ to the Appalachians far more than I do to America.
 Norfolk seems similar, a place where people have become engrained with their land: fisherman, oysterman, shepherds and farmers all living in the rhythm of the place.
 Norfolks small towns have blacksmiths, tanners and carpenters that go back generations.
 Craftspeople of heart and of hand, living by their traditions and passing them down.
 As a peninsula, people have to want to come here, and those that remain have strong ties and deep connections.